 We need to tend our inner life like a garden.
 Pathogens and pests abound and are at the root of much chronic illness, but if the soil of our inner life is healthy, they have less of a chance of running rampant.
 I do not want to imply that this is easy to do.
 It is extremely difficult, especially if we have a large burden of ancestral, genetic issues and life traumas.
 It is only a goal and a direction for us to head in to find our way out of our chronic states of disease.
 It is a suggestion that the approach needs to be wholly holistic.

 Now my fantasy healer is not one healer.
-My ideal practitioner’s office would at least have a medical doctor, a manipulative doctor of osteopathy, a massage therapist, a Body Code practitioner, a homeopath and a therapist with connections to other specialists and alternative healers.
+My ideal practitioner’s office would at least have a medical doctor, a manipulative doctor of osteopathy, a massage therapist, a Body Code practitioner, an intuitive reader, a homeopath and a therapist with connections to other specialists and alternative healers.
 They would meet together on a regular basis to share ideas about how to approach difficult chronic cases.
 There would be no animosity, competition and bad mouthing of each other’s disciplines.
 We need all of our practitioners and we need them to talk to each other.

 I am at my best if I sit in silence for a few minutes every day, tuning into my body, mind and spirit.
 This small act and small space of time is difficult for me to commit to.
 But if I do, I can feel when I am imbalanced.
 I may have absorbed someone else’s pain and taken it as my own.
 I may have some strain or distance with a loved one.
 I may have a grief that I have been ignoring by being so busy.
 I may realize that adrenalin has become so familiar I can hardly feel it anymore; or that every little thing startles me and my adrenalin surges constantly.
 It may come as a shock that I haven’t really looked at the sky or felt my feet on the ground for a long time.
 I may remember that it feels good to swim.
 It feels good to do nothing.
 It feels good to have no obligations for a minute.
 It feels good to not listen to anyone else’s advice.
 It feels good to listen first to my own quiet voice and tend my own inner garden.